Hamed-Zargham/hz-maintenance-mode-plugin-wordpress/README.md

-# PHP Basic To-do App
+# HZ Maintenance mode Plugin

-**HZ Maintenance mode** is a lightweight plugin that allows you to put your site into maintenance mode.
+**HZ Maintenance mode** is a lightweight Wordpress plugin that allows you to put your site into maintenance mode.

 A fully customizable maintenance page will be displayed to visitors instead of your site's actual content.